amitopenwriteup/wsl-ansible/patch.md

 **Level:** Beginner → Intermediate Ansible
 **You will build:** two playbooks, one task at a time
 - `baseline.yml` – enforces configuration and detects **config drift**
-- `patch.yml` – a **scalable, repeatable patching workflow** with rings, checks, reboots, and reports
+- `patch.yml` – a **scalable, repeatable patching workflow** with batching, checks, reboots, and reports

 ---